Bremerton Bluejackets

 The Bremerton Bluejackets were a minor league baseball team based in Bremerton, Washington.
-From 1946 to 1949, the Bluejackets played as members of the Class B level Western International League, hosting home games at Roosevelt Field.
+From 1946 to 1949, the "Bluejackets" played as members of the Class B level Western International League.

+The Bremerton Bluejackets teams hosted home minor league games at Roosevelt Field, which was torn down in 1992.
+In 1946, the Spokane Indians team was involved in a tragic accident while traveling to play a game in Bremerton at Roosevelt Field.

 History

-In 1946, the Bluejackets were the first minor league baseball team in Bremerton, Washington, playing the season as members of the eight–team Class B level Northwestern League, as the league resumed play following World War II.
-The Salem Senators, Spokane Indians, Tacoma Tigers, Vancouver Capilanos, Victoria Athletics, Wenatchee Chiefs and Yakima Stars joined Bremerton in beginning league play on April 26, 1946.
+In 1946, the Bluejackets were the first minor league baseball team in Bremerton, Washington, playing the season as members of the eight-team Class B level Northwestern League, as the league resumed play following World War II.
+The Salem Senators, Spokane Indians, Tacoma Tigers, Vancouver Capilanos, Victoria Athletics, Wenatchee Chiefs and Yakima Stars teams joined Bremerton in beginning league play on April 26, 1946.

 In their first season of play, the Bremerton Bluejackets placed third in Western International League standings, as the league held no playoffs.
-The Bluejackets ended the 1946 season with a record of 73-63, as Sam Gibson served as manager.
-Bremerton finished 12.0 games behind the first place Wenatchee Chiefs in the standings.
-Warren Barisoff of Bremerton led the league with 40 home runs and 155 RBI, while pitcher Clarence Federmeyer led the league with 21 wins.
+The Bluejackets ended the 1946 season with a record of 73–63, as Sam Gibson served as manager.
+Bremerton finished 12.0 games behind the first place Wenatchee Chiefs in the final standings.
+Warren Barisoff of Bremerton led the league with both 40 home runs and 155 RBI, while Bremerton pitcher Clarence Federmeyer led the league with 21 wins.

-In 1946, the Spokane Indians were involved in a tragic accident en route to play the Bluejackets, On June 24, 1946, the Spokane team was traveling west toward Bremerton, Washington on a bus to play the Bluejackets.
+On June 24, 1946, the Spokane Indians team was involved in a tragic accident en route to play at Bremerton.
+The Spokane team bus was traveling west toward Bremerton, Washington.
 While the bus was crossing the Cascade Mountains on the wet Snoqualmie Pass Highway (then U.S. Route 10), the bus driver swerved to avoid an oncoming car.
 The Indians' bus veered off the road, down an embankment, crashing and catching fire.

 Nine people were killed in the accident.
 Six were killed instantly, three died later and seven were injured.
 The dead were catcher/manager Mel Cole (age 32), players Bob Kinnaman (28), George Lyden (23), Chris Hartje (31), Fred Martinez (24), Vic Picetti (18), George Risk (25), Bob James (25) and Bob Paterson (23).
 With a severe head wound, player Ben Geraghty was able to navigate the mountainside to reach the road and signal for help.
 The injured survivors included players Pete Barisoff, Gus Hallbourg, Dick Powers, Irv Konopka, Levi McCormack, and the bus driver Glen Berg.